This post may contain affiliate links.

 - A couple of times a year, I pay for a SniffSpot so my dogs can explore a new property in peace.

 - I have cameras around the house so that I can check on my dogs when I'm at work.
 Yes, the cameras were purchased for this purpose.

 - The dogs have a sitter and not for vacations.
 Hey, we work full time.

 Does Loving a Dog Come Down to Money?

 When I can't afford a brand's food, it's because I don't make enough money to justify the price point.
 Although my dogs have food sensitivities, I have access to and can afford the feed a variety of proteins without breaking the bank.
-I'm lucky, because there are many people who have had to adjust their priorities to be able to afford novelty proteins not readily available where they live.
+I'm lucky because there are many people who have had to adjust their budget to be able to afford novelty proteins not readily available where they live.

 The decision to change my dogs to raw was easy after months of research.
 Had my first introduction been at a high price point, I would never have switched, labeling the diet as a “rich man's luxury” and continued feeding a quality kibble.
-My raw feeding journey lead me to make many changes, both to my dogs' diet and to other products I buy (treats, shampoo, flea and tick repellent) to raise them naturally.
+My raw feeding journey inspired me to make many changes, both to my dogs' diet and to other products I buy (treats, shampoo, flea and tick repellent) to raise them naturally.